-- Put information in a prominent place on your church website, and post regularly on your Facebook account in the run-up to the gift day. - Posters advertising the event put these up on church notice boards and take them round to any shops of businesses in your locality which might display them.
-Members of the congregation might also be willing to put them up in their windows or cars. - Advertisements in service sheets, parish magazine or parish notices before the day. - Information prominently displayed on your website.

-- A large banner or billboard outside the church just before and on the day - Envelopes for gifts in pews prior to the day. - Envelopes with a covering letter. - If you live in a rural area large signs can be displayed on the side of roads around the village. - Local press send a press release to your local paper and any other media, ideally addressed to a named person, rather than 'The Editor'.
+- Posters advertising the event put these up on church notice boards and take them round to any shops of businesses in your locality which might display them.
+Members of the congregation might also be willing to put them up in their windows or cars. - Facebook, Twitter web pages and other social media. - Advertisements in service sheets, pew cards, parish magazine or parish notices before the day with a QR code included.
+This provides an opportunity for those who cannot attend the event to still contribute. - Information prominently displayed on your website, including a visible "Donate Here" button. - A large banner or billboard outside the church just before and on the day - Envelopes for gifts in pews prior to the day. - Envelopes with a covering letter. - If you live in a rural area large signs can be displayed on the side of roads around the village. - Local press send a press release to your local paper and any other media, ideally addressed to a named person, rather than 'The Editor'.
 The press release should be short no more than one double spaced side of A4.
 It should answer the following questions: Who?
 What?
 When?
 Where?
 Why?
 Be sure to include a contact name and phone number.
-If you can, include a good quality photograph and please ensure you have the consent of those photographed to use the image for publication in print, online and on social media.
-Follow up the press release with a phone call a few days later. - Listings local papers often include a 'listings' section, which includes all sorts of local events and are generally free.
+If you can, include a good quality photograph.
+Follow up the press release with a phone call a few days later.
+Offer an interview. - Listings local papers often include a 'listings' section, which includes all sorts of local events and are generally free.